Knowledge Base: E-commerce Accounting and VAT Compliance

 /

-The Value-Added Tax (VAT) is a fundamental component of Lithuania’s tax system, much like in most European Union countries.
-In Lithuania, this tax is referred to as “Pridėtinės vertės mokestis” (PVM).
-VAT is imposed on goods and services at each stage of production and distribution, ultimately borne by the final consumers.
-Lithuania’s VAT system is comprehensive, encompassing various rates and regulations aimed at ensuring stable revenue for the state budget while supporting specific sectors of the economy.
+The Value Added Tax (VAT) is a fundamental component of Lithuania’s tax system, as it is in most European Union countries.
+In Lithuania, this tax is referred to as Pridėtinės vertės mokestis (PVM).
+VAT is imposed on goods and services at each stage of production and distribution, ultimately borne by the final consumer.
+Lithuania’s VAT system is comprehensive, encompassing various rates and regulations aimed at ensuring stable state budget revenues while supporting specific sectors of the economy.

-VAT rates in Lithuania
+VAT Rates in Lithuania

-• Admission to cultural and artistic events.
+• Admission tickets to cultural and artistic institutions and events

 5% Rate